aerogear/proposals/testing/E2E_Test_Update.md

 ## The Previous Test Proposal

-The previous test prosal sections on test suites and test infrastructure can be found at the following links:
+The previous test proposal sections on test suites and test infrastructure can be found at the following links:

 [Proposal on Test Suite](./e2e_drafts/)